simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 </div>
 }})

-hledger-ui is hledger's curses-style interface, providing an efficient full-window text UI for viewing accounts and transactions, and some limited data entry capability.
+hledger-ui is hledger's terminal interface, providing an efficient full-window text UI for viewing accounts and transactions, and some limited data entry capability.
 It is easier than hledger's command-line interface, and sometimes quicker and more convenient than the web interface.